Home/ Guides/ Machine Components/ Zero Backlash vs. Backlash

 Standard Rack and Pinion

 Racks per DIN 8 with standard module have flank clearance of 1.0–2.0 mm (depending on module).
 This leads to torsional backlash of 10–30 arcmin for typical pinion sizes.
 They are cost-effective and ideal for conveyor technology, but unsuitable for precise positioning.
+Where reduced flank clearance is required, reduced-backlash racks made to drawing are the answer.

 When Is Zero Backlash Critical?